 The leading aspects for the concept development were the following principles of Productive Learning:

 - Learning in real life situations / learning-on-the-job

 - Connecting theory and practice

 Due to the specific situations in the participating countries the vocational education institutions involved in PROVED focussed on different aspects of Productive Learning: In particular, in Greece and Lithuania there is no tradition of practical learning in companies or public institutions.
 Vocational education is organized as a full-time school-based training whereas in Germany there is a very long tradition of the so-called dual system of vocational training that combines workplace training and vocational school.
-In Finland there are many innovative forms of vocational training but school-based-training still dominates as well.
+Similarly, in Finland there are many innovative forms of vocational training but school-based-training is most common.

 The consortium of PROVED consisted of eight partner institutions from Finland, Germany, Greece and Lithuania, working in the field of general, vocational or non-formal education, experienced in project and curriculum development, in community education, in teacher training or in teaching (in secondary schools or at VET).
-Six partner institutions are members of the International Network of Productive Learning Projects and Schools (INEPS) – two of them became a member in the frame of PROVED.
-Five partner institutions – three Vocational Schools, one Training Center and one Adult and Youth School – tested the developed concepts in practice.
+Six partner institutions are members of the International Network of Productive Learning Projects and Schools (INEPS) – two of them became project partners of PROVED.
+Five partner institutions – three Vocational Schools, one Training Center and one Adult and Youth School – directly applied the developed concepts of the program.

-The main project activities were the concept development and the implementation of the concepts, the design of a teacher training concept including the development of different materials, the training of the teachers involved and the preparation of the mentors in practice, four transnational meetings, the internal and external evaluation of the project, the documentation and dissemination of all activities and results, the project and quality management including the organization of the cooperation between the partners and with important stakeholders, especially companies in the region.
+The main project activities were theory development and implementation, the design of a teacher training proposal including the development of different materials, the training of the teachers involved and the preparation of the mentors in practice, four transnational meetings, an internal and external evaluation of the project, the documentation and dissemination of all activities and results, and a quality management review of the cooperation between all partners and important stakeholders, especially companies in the region.